tregoning/WebFonts/README.markdown

 ## How to run

-	* Once you application has been deployed, you can request an specific font as follows: http://{your application id}.appspot.com/fonts?name={the font name that you want}
+	* Once you application has been deployed, you can request an specific font as follows: http://{your application id}.appspot.com/fonts/{the font name that you want}

 # Further work

 	* Investigate options to serve content gzipped
-	* Don't use URI parameters as a way of obtaining the desired font (It can interfere with caching in some browsers)